Freshworks launches first APAC data center in Sydney

 “It's great to see the Freshworks team supporting us in meeting the needs of our clients.”

 In response to customer feedback, the company now also enables Australian organisations to purchase Freshdesk and Freshservice in Australian dollars, allowing them to circumvent fluctuating exchange rates.

 Over the past 12 months, Freshworks has made its ninth acquisition in two years and unveiled three new products, Freshchat, Freshteam and Freshmarketer, to further support their users along all points of the customer lifecycle.

-The Sydney data centre is the company’s fourth globally.
+The Sydney data center is the company’s fourth globally.